Caetrati: Spears

 Warriors from Iberia made extensive use of spears.
-The spear was used by all iberian tribes and was described by many different terms, indicating a vast variety of models. they would throw the javelins in volleys to disorganize the enemy formation before charging into close combat with swords.
+The spear was used by all iberian tribes and was described by many different terms, indicating a vast variety of models.
+They would throw the javelins in volleys to disorganize the enemy formation before charging into close combat with swords.
 These warriors used the javelin with deadly accuracy.
 From modern archaeological research, there seems to have been an assortment of spears which have been classified into three groups: traditional and conventional spears of wooden shafts and metal heads, the all-iron type called soliferrum by the Romans, and Lances.

 Falarica

-Of all the conventional spears and javelins the Iberian people used, the Falarica was the most dreaded.
+Of all the conventional spears and javelins the Iberian people used, the falarica was the most dreaded.
 Livy makes a reference to it when mentioning that the falarica was used by the iberians against the Carthaginians near Saguntum.
 The falarica was a javelin with a long iron pointed rod of about 90 cm (35 inches) in length with a short wooden handle.
 Although the iron spearhead was a thin rod, a section was thick, giving the weapon weight to further improve its ability to penetrate and making it an armour-piercing weapon.
 Several vase paintings show the use of javelin thongs, wound round the shaft to impart a stabilizing spin and additional thrust when it was thrown.
 This weapon was so feared that when it stuck into a shield without entering the body, it terrified the enemy.
 As well as being a throwing spear, it was also used as a ranged incendiary device: bundles of grass or packs filled with a combustible substance were bound to it and ignited.
 During sieges, the burning falarica was thrown against wooden palisades and thatched roofs to start fires and cause havoc.
 When the Iberians were besieged, they hurled flaming falaricas at the besiegers’ siege engines.
 As an incendiary device, it had an enormous psychological effect, helping to spread fear among enemy troops.

 Soliferrum

 The soliferrum was an Iberian ranged pole weapon made entirely of iron.
-It was forged from a single piece of iron usually measuring between 1.5 to 2 meters in length and around 1 cm in diameter.
-Though slim, the central part was usually thickened to facilitate a hand’s grip.
+It was forged from a single piece of iron usually measuring between 1.5 and 2 meters in length and around 1 cm in diameter.
+Though slim, the central part was usually thickened to facilitate a hand's grip.
 Sometimes there were mouldings of about 10 cm wide in the middle of the weapon to further improve grip and to prevent it from slipping because of sweaty hands.
 The soliferrum was an extremely effective heavy javelin.
 The weight and the density of its iron shaft, its small diameter and its narrow tip made the soliferrum an excellent armour-piercing weapon when it was thrown at close range, enabling it to further penetrate heavy shields and armour.
 Unlike the falarica, the soliferrum remained in use in the Iberian Peninsula under Roman rule until the end of the third century AD.